kailight/audiocare/README.md

     > cd /audiocare
     > ./update

-To update the code from GIT repo
+To update the code from GIT repo as I make changes to it